 An annual re-appointment for an adjunct faculty member in the Department of Epidemiology is contingent upon maintaining your primary appointment in your home department, and continued contributions to the Epidemiology Department through teaching, research or service activities.

-Any questions can be addressed to Angie Marie Buck at email@example.com
+Any questions can be addressed to Angelica Marie Buck at email@example.com

 Updated on May 19, 2010